cykl/hprof2flamegraph/README.rst

 quickly and accurately*.
 More pragmatically, it is a great way to identify the hot spots of an application and to understand its runtime behavior.

-The FlameGraph_ project provides a main script to create SVG files from a pivot format called *folded stacks* and several scripts to convert a profiler proprietary output format into folded stacks.
+The FlameGraph_ project provides a `flamegraph.pl` script to create SVG files from a pivot format called *folded stacks*, and several scripts to convert the proprietary output of various profilers (perf, DTrace etc.) into folded stacks.

-This project provides conversion scripts for several Java profilers and repackage the *flamegraph.pl* script only for convenience.
-These scripts are not in the upstream project mostly because they are written in Python and not in Perl.
+This project aims to provide conversion scripts for several Java profilers.
+These scripts are not pushed in the official project mostly because they are written in Python and not in Perl.

 Supported profilers are: